 Our England trip was one we saved and planned for for over a year.
 I spent many a night scrolling through Pinterest and researching where we wanted to stay and what we wanted to do.
 Airfare is expensive y’all, so stay as long as you can to make the cost of the flight more worthwhile.
 (Someone teach me to travel hack so I can go fo free!)
 Anyway, we were in London for 7 nights which was the bulk of our time.
-We chose to focus on London and doing that well, rather than trying to squish multiple cities in and glossing over them.
+We chose to focus on London and seeing the London sites, rather than trying to squish multiple cities in and glossing over them.

 We weren’t in London for all of our trip.
 The wedding we made the whole trip for was north of Manchester in the town of Clitheroe.
 We stayed in the countryside for 2 nights, and had our final night in Manchester since that’s the airport we flew out of.
-I’ll be doing a series of posts all about our England adventure:
+I have a series of posts all about our England adventure:

 This post is all about the incredibly historic and iconic London sites.
 When traveling places we don’t do a lot of tours, but London is definitely the city to make an exception for.
-How can you not see so many overwhelmingly famous and influential locations?
+How can you not see so many overwhelmingly famous and influential London sites?

 The London Pass

 The first thing to consider is The London Pass.
 Any and every London travel post mentions this.
 Depending on how many sites you want to see, it might be worth it.
 We ordered 3-day passes stateside and picked them up when we got to London.
 Don’t be fooled by their website – you’re probably not going get into attractions any faster because so many people use the London Pass.
 If you watch the prices you can catch a sale – ours were £118.90 each instead of £144.
 Just adding up the cost of attraction entrance fees we basically broke even.
 Including the Windsor travel and Oyster Card costs we saved some (not a ton) of money.
 Price out what you want to see to check if it’s worth it.